This HAS To Be Normal

 I suspect Obama knows the answer, just as I suspect Harris knows the answer to Bill Whittaker and Brett Baier's questions.
 If they know, I suspect it's true that neither can speak those answers in public—not because isn't true, but precisely because it is.

 When did that become OK?
 For people that supremacy favors in this supremacist nation, it's always been OK, and Trump stands as the incontrovertible proof.
-I think it's true that Obama can't say something true like "of course there are Nazis at a Trump boat show.
+I think it's true that Obama can't say something true like "of course there are Nazis at a Trump boat parade.
 Trump is a Nazi, and Nazism is pretty popular in this country.
-Every Trump boat show is a Nazi boat show."
+Every Trump boat parade is a Nazi boat parade."
 If he had said this, it would be absolutely true, and also would be seen as radical and unacceptable and abnormal and divisive in a way that being an openly Nazi candidate simply is not.

 Are they misguided or stupid?
 Of course they are.
 "Yes, many of them are ignorant, and that ignorance is very often deliberately chosen, and yes, many of them are misguided, often because they like where being misguided takes them, but also a lot of them are just open bigots and they like open bigotry, which is why they support a bigot like Donald Trump."
 If Harris had said this, it would be absolutely true, and also would be radical and unacceptable and abnormal in a way that supporting an openly Nazi candidate simply is not.

 In a land that values ignorance, truth becomes the greatest crime.
-And indeed it does seem politically catastrophic to speak certain truths, not because we have millions and millions of enthusiastic white supremacists—even though we do—but that so many of the rest of us are committed to not knowing that truth, because knowing it is too personally costly and painful.
+And indeed it does seem politically catastrophic to speak certain truths, not because we have millions and millions of enthusiastic white supremacists—even though we do—but because so many of the rest of us are committed to not knowing that truth, because knowing it is too personally costly and painful.

 There's little doubt that there is a cost to bear for suggesting these truths.
-Politicians don't speak them, even still they—especially if they are not white, or men, or conservative—get barraged from all sides with questions about how they—who are at pains to not denigrate half the American population—would denigrate half the American population (even though it is a cohort that actually represents far less than half of the American population), by suggesting that this cohort’s chosen leader, who is a menace and a danger to us all (and actually is denigrating over half the American population), might be a menace and a danger to us all.
+Politicians don't speak them, and even still they—especially if they are not white, or men, or conservative—get barraged from all sides with questions about how they—who are at pains to not denigrate half the American population—would denigrate half the American population (even though it is a cohort that actually represents far less than half of the American population), by suggesting that this cohort’s chosen leader, who is a menace and a danger to us all (and actually is denigrating over half the American population), might be a menace and a danger to us all.

 And so, perhaps in part because so many of us find the truth radical, politicians don't speak these truths.
 Maybe they're being savvy.
 Maybe they're being cowards.